 This soundtrack might not be as well-known as some of the others on the list, but it's really beautiful and I think it's worth the shoutout.

 As a BBC miniseries based upon a novel by the same name, North and South follows Margaret Hale and John Thorton as they come to terms with one another through a Victorian-era class conflict.
-The soundtrack was composed by Martin Phipps and released in 2004.
+The OST, composed by Martin Phipps, was released in 2004.